GrumpsCat/listed/content/posts/Delusions.md

 Among the most well-known of these conditions are Fregoli Syndrome and Capgras Syndrome.
 Fregoli Syndrome causes individuals to believe that different people are, in fact, the same person constantly changing their appearance.
 In contrast, Capgras Syndrome leads to the belief that a familiar loved one has been replaced by an identical imposter.
 These syndromes are often associated with schizophrenia, brain injuries, neurodegenerative diseases, and psychiatric disorders, revealing a complex interaction between cognition, facial recognition, and emotional processing.

+Prevalence in all psychiatric inpatients ranges from 1.3 to 4.1 percent ([Silva 1994](https://pubmed.ncbi.nlm.nih.gov/7846240/)).

 ## 1. Understanding Delusional Misidentification Syndromes (DMS)
 - Define DMS as a group of disorders where individuals misidentify people, places, or objects.
 - Explain the role of the brain’s recognition and emotional response systems in these syndromes.